hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-synthetic-insulated-jackets.markdown

 **Weight**: 19.9 oz. / 563 grams

-The Outdoor Research Uberlayer Jacket is made of Polartec Alpha and is a great choice for ski tours or climbing.
+The Outdoor Research Uberlayer Jacket is made of Polartec Alpha and is an excellent choice for ski tours or climbing.
 It offers breathability and dries quickly.

 <a href="http://www.avantlink.com/click.php?tt=cl&mi=10060&pw=150351&url=https%3A%2F%2Fwww.backcountry.com%2Foutdoor-research-uberlayer-insulated-hooded-jacket-mens" rel="nofollow" class="btn btn-danger" role="button">See Men's the Outdoor Research Uberlayer Hooded Jacket</a>